Simple Greek Salad and Dressing

 For the Salad:

-- 1-2 handfuls cherry tomatoes halved
+- 1-2 cups cherry tomatoes halved

-- 1/2 large cucumber peeled if desired, and sliced into thin medallions
+- 1/2 large cucumber sliced

 Instructions

-- To make the dressing, combine all ingredients in a small bowl or jar with a tightly fitting lid, and shake well to combine.
+- To make the dressing, combine all ingredients in a small bowl or jar with a tightly fitting lid, and whisk or shake well to combine.
 (This can be done in advance and stored in the fridge for at least a week.
 Simply give the dressing another strong shake before adding it to the salad.)

 Yum!
 A Greek salad seems like an awesome recipe and a great addition to many dishes, Monica!
 I fell in love with your healthy and nutrient-dense salad recipe. 😉